sguox002/leetcode/leetcode-all.md

 - bfs with more than one state.
 - bfs with shortest distance problem

+#### shortest distance with queue (no weight) from source to dest.

 <<-127	Word Ladder    		30.7%	Medium
-shortest change from one string to other string in dictionary bfs.
+shortest change from one string to other string in dictionary each time change one char.
+bfs: change each char and check if it is in dict, and push in the queue.
 ->>
 <<-126	Word Ladder II    		23.0%	Hard
 find all possible transform with shortest path. need parent information to trace back using bfs.
 ->>

+<<-433	Minimum Genetic Mutation    		42.6%	Medium
+a gene string is 8 char ACGT, mutation is one single char changed. given a bank of valid gene strings. given a start string, return the min number of permutation to change to the end string. bfs. this is same as 127 word ladder.
+->>

 <<-286	Walls and Gates    		55.5%	Medium
-given a grid, -1: a wall, 0,a gate, inf: empty room. find the nearest distance of empty room to gate. bfs.
+given a grid, -1: a wall, 0,a gate, inf: empty room. find the nearest distance of empty room to gate (to the nearest gate)
+bfs: gate to empty cell. first fill int-max, the first reach is the nearest distance.
 ->>

-<<-301	Remove Invalid Parentheses    		44.1%	Hard
-remove min number of parenthesis to make it valid, return all possible combinations.
-backtracking: ???
-bfs: if we find the first invalid, we shall stop adding stuff into queue. try remove each ( or ). slower than backtracking.
-->>

 <<-317	Shortest Distance from All Buildings    		42.1%	Hard
 given a grid, 0 means empty, 1 building,2 obstacle.
 find an empty cell which has the shortest distance sum to all building. bfs from all other building and add the distance for each empty cell.
-- can do bfs for each building, simpler
+- can do bfs for each building, simpler. using hashmap to record the distance sum. non-reachable cells are deleted.
-- do bfs all, we need to have n (if visited n times, no more visit)
+- do bfs all, we need to have n (if visited n times, no more visit - too complicated, not recommended)
-optimization: if one cell is not reachable from any building, do not consider it.
+optimization: if one cell is not reachable from any building, do not consider it. every time we update the map.
-->>

-<<-433	Minimum Genetic Mutation    		42.6%	Medium
-a gene string is 8 char ACGT, mutation is one single char changed. given a bank of valid gene strings. given a start string, return the min number of permutation to change to the end string. bfs.
-->>

-<<-527	Word Abbreviation    		55.5%	Hard
-given n strings, generate abbreviation for each word with min length
-- begin with first char followed by number of digits + last char
-- if conflict using longer prefix
-- if cannot keep abbreviation shorter, keep the original.
-bfs: first round, remove those string which is unique using first and last. using hashmap to save the ambiguous strings. the use longer prefix for the remaining.
-->>

-<<-210	Course Schedule II    		41.7%	Medium
-given a list of prerquisite, return the ordering of course taken
-bfs: remove source nodes layer by layer.
-->>
-<<-207	Course Schedule    		43.8%	Medium
-given a list of prerquisites, check if we you can finish all the courses.
-dfs: no cycle. detect if there is a cycle.
+****
 ->>

 <<-675	Cut Off Trees for Golf Event    		34.9%	Hard	->>